manuelcmachado/flask-apis/README.md

 # flask-apis
 API Development with Flask

-"start_internet_sales.py" is the Flask Application starting point.
-By running this file it will lounch the server.
-If you want to test the app before lauching the server, run "run_internet_sales_inplace.py" file
+The start_internet_sales.py file, is the Flask Application's starting point.
+By running it, a server instance is launched, and you can consume each endpoint's content.
+If you want to test the app before launching the server, run **run_internet_sales_inplace.py** file and you'll get what an endpoint would deliver.